kristopolous/webspace/README.js.md

 1. File importer
 2. Display format
+3. Build Model
-3. Arrange on screen
+4. Arrange on screen
-4. Lines and arrows
+5. Lines and arrows
-5. Event Hooker
+6. Event Hooker

 The html file, viewer.html has documentation on its usage.
 Just load to see how to do it.